powsybl/pypowsybl/docs/reference/sensitivity.rst

 Parameters
 ----------

-The execution of the sensitivity analysis can be customized using security analysis parameters.
+The execution of the sensitivity analysis can be customized using sensitivity analysis parameters.

 .. autosummary::
    :nosignatures: